• Skip to primary navigation

 • Creamy and zingy Horseradish Sauce for dipping the corned beef in and/or yellow mustard

-If you wanted a Fish and Chips meets Corned Beef kind of vibe, swap the red potatoes for roasted wedges.
-Those would also be perfect dipped in the sauce!
+For a fish-and-chips–inspired twist, swap the red potatoes for roasted potato wedges.
+They’re perfect for dipping in the sauce!

 Ingredients for Corned Beef and Cabbage: